 Simultaneous Arcs: Chapters 2 and 3 take place at the exact same time, only you're controlling different characters.
 Duster in the second, and Salsa in the third.
 It becomes most evident when the two characters bump into each at the same area in both chapters.

-Sliding Scale Of Videogame Objectives: Task-Based, for the 7th chapter.
-You can search for the needles except the ones at the start and the end in any order.
-This allows you to find Duster and Kumatora first, making it much easier to get the rest of the needles in the chapter.
+Sliding Scale Of Videogame Objectives: Task-Based, for Chapter 7.
+You can search for the Needles except the ones at the start and the end in any order.
+This allows you to find Duster and Kumatora first, making it much easier to get the rest of the Needles in the chapter.

 Flint is only playable during Chapter 1, so be sure to give Duster all of Flint's stuff before the chapter ends.

 Salsa will also take off with your crap forever after Chapter 3 and Chapter 7, so give all of his stuff to Kumatora or Lucas/Boney before he goes.
-In fact, when Salsa comes back in Ch.
-7, he still has all the stuff he had during Ch.
-3, which gives you a second chance to have Lucas or Boney take it.
+In fact, when Salsa comes back in Chapter 7, he still has all the stuff he had during Chapter 3, which gives you a second chance to have Lucas or Boney take it.

 Sophisticated as Hell: One Pigmask, when talked to, enters a polite and proper soliloquy about how he isn't quite sure what to say to you before eventually deciding that the phrase he would use, were he allowed to say it and still come across as polite, is "get out of the damn way".